awdemos/awdemos/README.md

 ## Project Overview

 Hi and welcome to my demos repo!
-Interested in talking about an opportunity?
-You can schedule a meeting with me anytime at Eastern Standard Time ([https://cal.com/aiconsulting](https://cal.com/aiconsulting)).

 This repository showcases a collection of demo projects that interest me in various services.
 There are example deployments in Docker, AWS, and GCP, bare metal Kubernetes, and other projects leveraging modern and cutting-edge technologies.

 It includes examples using Terraform and Pulumi for deploying resources, containerization with containerd and Kubernetes for orchestration, as well as some nice-to-haves like git tips, zsh, and neovim configs, and a lot more.

-Be sure to check out the Ultimate Kubernetes Wishlist and Inspecting Images documentation.
-(I will get around to automating this eventually)
+Be sure to check out the analysis of Grok, the Ultimate Kubernetes Wishlist, and Kubernetes docs, Talos cluster setups.

+Interested in talking about an opportunity?
+You can schedule a meeting with me anytime during Eastern Standard Time ([https://cal.com/aiconsulting](https://cal.com/aiconsulting)).

 ### Highlights: